-Carpe is an antiperspirant hand and foot lotion that claims to stop sweaty hands and feet if you can follow their simple guidelines for use.
+Carpe is an antiperspirant hand and foot lotion that claims to stop sweaty hands and feet.

-The product is a godsend for those who deal with chronically sweaty hands and feet or who tend to sweat when they’re nervous, as a sweaty handshake or the smell that results from moist feet can be embarrassing.
+The product is intended for those who deal with chronically sweaty hands and feet or who tend to sweat when they’re nervous.

 The lotion has one active ingredient that does all the sweat-blocking, an ingredient that we’ll discuss later in this review.

 Carpe offers hand, foot and underarm deodorant.
 For the purposes of this review, we’ll focus on the hand lotion, as that’s the area in which the company has done a study and on which they direct their marketing.

 Carpe comes in a 1.35 oz. container that lasts around 30 days when you use it three times a day.

 How you apply it and what you do before you apply it is important for getting the most out of the cream.

 First, you’ll need to wash your hands and then dry them.
 Make sure there isn’t any moisture in the areas where you’ll apply the lotion.

 Then you’ll want to apply a “pea-sized” amount of the lotion to your hands and rub your palms together for between 45 and 60 seconds.
 The site suggests that you use the lotion three times a day – morning, afternoon and just before bed.